 Supported Bridge Pose

-The supported bridge pose is a great way to stretch the muscles in the back, buttocks, and thighs.
-It can also help ease back pain.
+The supported bridge pose is a great way to stretch areas like the back, glutes, and thighs.
+It may also help release tension and support back comfort when performed with good form.

 To do the supported bridge pose:

-2. As you exhale, press down into your feet and lift your hips off the floor.
+- As you exhale, press down into your feet and lift your hips off the floor.
 The goal is to create a straight line from your knees to your chest.
-If your hips are not high enough, place a pillow or blanket under your buttocks for support.
+If your hips are not high enough, place a pillow or blanket under your glutes for support.

 The Bottom Line

-If you’re looking for an easy and effective way to relieve back pain, sofa yoga is a great option.
-The poses in this article are just a few of the many that can help to ease back pain.
-For more ideas, check out the sofa yoga section in the BetterMe app.
+If you’re looking for an easy, low-impact way to support back comfort and release tension, sofa yoga can be a great option.
+The poses in this article are just a few of the many that can help you move more comfortably and improve flexibility over time.
+For more ideas, check out the sofa yoga content in the BetterMe app.

 DISCLAIMER: